How are solar panels installed?

 9. G99 approval

-Most solar households won’t require this step, but if your inverter’s maximum capacity is over 3.68kW on a single-phase system, you or your installer must send a G99 application to your area’s Distribution Network Operator (DNO).
+If your inverter’s maximum capacity is over 3.68kW on a single-phase system, you will need to send a G99 application to your area’s Distribution Network Operator (DNO).
+This is to check that your local grid will be able to cope with the additional electricity you'll be exporting.

 10. Registering for a solar export tariff